-God commands you to hand back your trusts to their rightful owners, and to pass judgement upon people with fairness.
-Noble is the advice God gives you.
-He hears all and observes all.
+God commands you to hand back your trusts to their rightful owners, and when you judge between people, to judge with fairness.
+God's instructions to you are excellent.
+God hears and sees all things.
 (4:58)

-He who fears God will take heed, but the most sinner will flout the warning.
-He shall be cast into the great Fire, where he shall neither die nor live.
-Successful is he who purifies himself, who remembers the name of his Lord and prays.
-Yet you1 prefer the life of this world, although the life to come is better and more lasting.
+He who fears [God] will heed the reminder, but it will be ignored by the most unfortunate, who will enter the Great Fire, where he will neither die nor live.
+He who purifies himself, who remembers the name of his Lord and prays, shall indeed be successful.
+But you prefer the life of this world, although the Hereafter is better and more lasting.
 (87:10-17)